Lola T140

 Richard Summers and his restored T140 in March 2012.
 Copyright Richard Summers 2012.
 Used with permission.

 Invoice date 16 Feb 1968 (sold to 'Haas').
 Early history unknown but may be the Rosbach car.
-Unknown until sold by Don Blenko (WV, USA) on Ebay to Peter Knight (Rugby, UK) in 2002.
-The car was at that stage black with '12A' and a SCCA sticker on the side.
+Unknown until sold by Richard Blenko (Milton, West Virginia) on Ebay to Peter Knight (Rugby, UK) in 2002.
+The car was at that stage black with '12A' and an SCCA sticker on the side.
 Retained 2006.
 The gel coat on this car is red which matches with three of the mystery T140s: those of Hank Candler, Jerry Rosbach and Brian O'Neill.
 However, with Candler's car probably traced and O'Neill's appearing to be a late chassis, Rosbach's would be favourite.
 Sold to Richard Summers August 2007 and subjected to an extensive resoration including a new chassis which used the brackets from the damaged original frame.
 Retained March 2012 when ran for the first time following its restoration.

 Lola T140